-DePuy states that their studies have shown that 1 in 8 patients who received the ASR resurfacing device required a second (revision) surgery, while 1 in 8 of patients who received the total hip replacement surgery required a revision surgery.
+DePuy states that their studies have shown that 1 in 8 patients who received the ASR resurfacing device required a second (revision) surgery, while 1 in 8 of patients who received the total hip replacement surgery required revision surgery.

 The defective design of the ASR hip replacement cup, which is shallower than similar hip replacement devices, is responsible for many of the product’s problems.
 The ASR hip replacement cup doesn’t always affix to the bone as intended.
-Too often, this results in a “loose cup” that must be revised, or removed and replaced by a corrective surgery.
+Too often, this results in a “loose cup” that must be revised, or removed and replaced by corrective surgery.

 The DePuy ASR hip replacement implant is a metal-on-metal hip replacement system.
 These defective hip implants can shed metal particles and debris into the body as they wear.
 That debris can cause severe inflammatory reactions in some patients, damaging muscles and soft tissue and lead to bone loss.
 As a result, a second corrective hip replacement surgery is often required to replace the defective hip device soon after implant.

-If you or your loved one has been negatively effected by any of these drugs or products, don’t hesitate to call or contact me to get the justice you deserve.
+If you or your loved one has been negatively affected by any of these drugs or products, don’t hesitate to call or contact me to get the justice you deserve.
 Personal Injury is all we do!